Table of Contents

 SOAP and Web Standards

-SOAP was developed as a standard for designing web services, independent of platform, language and transport.
+A SOAP web service was developed as a standard for designing web services, independent of platform, language and transport.
 This differed from earlier standards such as CORBA, which were tied to particular technologies.
 SOAP evolved from an earlier protocol, RPC-XML.

 SOAP was released as a W3C standard in 2000 and is now a common web service protocol.